kihuni/kihuni/README.md

 # Hi there 👋, I'm Stephen Kihuni
-A Software Developer on a continuous journey of learning and honing skills, particularly specializing in Backend development.
-Proficient in a diverse array of technologies such as Python, Django, JavaScript, React, CSS, HTML, and Postgresql.
-Demonstrates adeptness in self-directed project management, thriving in autonomous environments, while also excelling in collaborative team dynamics.
+I am a dedicated Software Developer committed to continuously learning and enhancing my skills.
+My primary focus is on backend development, leveraging a strong proficiency in Python and Django.
+I also possess extensive experience with JavaScript, React, CSS, HTML, and PostgreSQL.

+With a proven ability to manage projects independently and thrive in autonomous environments, I also excel in collaborative team settings.
+My journey is marked by a passion for creating efficient, scalable, and secure backend systems.

 ## Skills: